No reviews

 Your performance

-Tasmanian mountain pepper is an exclusive pepper that is counted among the 'bush food', products that are typical of the Australian bush.
-That certainly applies to this robust, tasty pepper.
-Experience how it 'explodes' in your mouth.
+Tasmanian mountain pepper is an exclusive, very rare pepper that is considered a 'bush food', products specific to the Australian bush.
+Experience how this exotic pepper 'explodes' in your mouth.

 In addition to the dried berry, the dried leaf of the plant is also eaten.
-The aborigines have been using the plant for medicinal purposes for centuries, against skin complaints and stomach pain, the leaf as a herb and the dried berry as a spice.
-The latter was also discovered by the European, mostly British, settlers at the end of the 18th century.
+The aborigines have used the plant for centuries for medicinal purposes, against skin complaints and stomach pain, the leaf as a herb and the dried berry as a spice.
+The latter was also discovered by European, mostly British, settlers at the end of the 18th century.

 The alpine pepper, related to the Tasmanian pepper, grows in the highlands of Tasmania, and is therefore called mountain pepper.
 The British imported the plant and have been growing it in Cornwell since the beginning of the last century.
 They name the plant after the Cornish pepper leaf.
-The leaves have a sharp cinnamon flavour, the berries are spicy and fruity.
+The leaves have a sharp cinnamon taste, the berries are spicy and fruity.
 The taste is reminiscent of myrtle.
-The berry initially gives a soft sweet taste experience, which gradually turns into that sharpness that is reminiscent of that of Zanthoxylum peppers such as Szechuan.
+The berry initially gives a softly sweet taste experience, which gradually changes into a sharpness reminiscent of Zanthoxylum peppers such as Szechuan.

-A versatile pepper for fish and seafood, in marinades for meat, whether or not in combination with soy sauce.
-The cinnamon accent gives the berry a typical bush food taste, which combines well with cumin, coriander, lemon and red fruit.
-It also comes into its own in jams of stone fruits such as apricots.
-Put a few grains in your gin or gin cocktail; preferably soak in some gin beforehand.
+A versatile pepper for fish and seafood, in marinades for meat, with or without soy sauce.
+The cinnamon accent gives the berry a typical bush food flavor, which combines well with cumin, coriander, lemon and red fruit.
+Also works well in jams made from stone fruits such as apricots.
+Try adding a few grains to your gin or gin cocktail; preferably let it soak in some gin beforehand.

 Smell and taste

-In Tasmanian pepper you can taste cinnamon, myrtle and nutmeg, but also juniper, with which it combines well.
+In Tasmanian pepper you taste cinnamon, myrtle and nutmeg, but also juniper berry, with which it combines well.

 • 1,8-cineole, eucalyptol, the refreshing taste of mint and myrtle (and eucalyptus oil)